 Pink salmon actually cooks up tan or grey, much like albacore tuna, which it resembles in both texture (small flakes) and taste, especially when the salmon is boneless and skinless.
 But when the processor cans salmon in the traditional manner—cut in steaks with bones and skin still on the pieces—pink salmon is especially high in calcium.
 The bones don’t need to be removed, as they crumble into tiny bits, but the grit and appearance may lack appeal.

-Pure Alaska’s website, which tells the story of the fishing family who has owned the company for decades, encourages consumers to “be brave and embrace those skin and bones.”
+Pure Alaska’s website, which tells the story of the fishing family who has owned the company for decades, encourages consumers to “be brave and embrace those skin and bones”—and many reviewers agree.

 This large can of bone-in, skin-on salmon is made from wild Alaskan pink salmon like many others, and it’s perfectly edible: mild and submerged in a considerable amount of juice.
+In fact, many reviewers love the nutrition and flavor the skin and bones offer.
 The price point is low, and cans are larger than those available by smaller processors, so this option may be good for families on a budget.

 However, it is unclear whether the fish is packed in water or in natural juices, and the quality is a step down from some of the premium brands, according to our research.